Get All the Dirt

 delivered directly to your inbox.

 Snowdrops are often the very first signs of spring in the garden, dainty white bells poking though frigid soil and sometimes emerging through snow.
 Also known as Galanthus, these little plants are very popular in Europe where they are widely grown and generously shared.
 Snowdrops naturalize well and create drifts in moist shady locations.
-These small darlings are among the most welcome of pass-along plants to be shared with neighbors and friends.
+These small darlings are among the most welcome of pass-along plants to be gifted to neighbors and friends.

 Choose a site with dappled or partial shade.
 As snowdrops are active in the spring and slip into dormancy by late April or May, areas near/under open-branched or limbed up deciduous trees often offer enough early season light to work well.
 In warmer regions, a protection from afternoon sun is needed.
 Choose a site where the soil does not become dry and parched in summer.